gursewaks056/slac/README.md

 # Slac
-A website for slac community.
+A website for slac community so to work together with high efficiency.

 ## Prerequisites
 PHPMyAdmin